codalab/codalab-worksheets/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Problem

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Describe the problem that this feature request is trying to solve in a clear and concise manner.

-**Describe the solution you'd like**
+## Proposed Solution

-A clear and concise description of what you want to happen.
+Describe the solution you would like to see implemented in detail.

-**Describe alternatives you've considered**
+## Alternative Solutions

-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative solutions or features you have considered.

-**Additional context**
+## Additional Context

-Add any other context or screenshots about the feature request here.
+Is there any additional information or screenshots that might be relevant to this feature request?
+If so, provide it here.